Game on

 Mātauranga Toi Māori – Bachelor of Screen Arts with Honours

 Study creative arts and help shape a future where te ao Māori is at the forefront of Aotearoa creative industries.
-A first for Aotearoa tertiary education, the Mātauranga Toi Māori major engages te ao Māori in any of our creative disciplines in Screen Arts – Animation, Factual Production, Film Production, Game Development, Immersive Media or Visual Effects.
+A first for Aotearoa tertiary education, the Mātauranga Toi Māori major engages te ao Māori in any of our creative disciplines in Screen Arts – Animation, Documentary and Factual, Emerging Creative Technologies, Film Production, Game Development or Visual Effects.

 Undergraduate certificates